York Lions: Men's volleyball

 The York Lions men's volleyball team currently competes in the 13-team Ontario University Athletics conference.
 The program has featured 13 conference championship winners, most recently in 2005.
 The highest that the team has finished in the national championship tournament was a second-place finish in 1974.
 Jordan Taylor was named the team's head coach on July 21, 2023.

 Women's volleyball

 The York Lions women's volleyball team currently competes in the 14-team Ontario University Athletics conference.
 The program has had a school-record 15 conference championships with the most recent occurring 2009.
 In the national championship tournament, the Lions have won five bronze medals, most recently in 1991.
 The team has been led by head coach Jennifer Neilson since 2018.

+Championships

+The Lions Men's soccer team celebrates their 2025 championship.

+National championships

+As of December 2025, York Lions teams and athletes have won 39 national championships.